Stephen Lawn Memorial Lecture 2019

 This lecture series is organised in honour of the life and work of Stephen Lawn.
 Steve was Professor of Infectious Diseases and Tropical Medicine at the London School of Hygiene & Tropical Medicine (LSHTM) and an active member of the TB Centre and worked closely with the Desmond Tutu HIV Centre at the University of Cape Town (UCT), where he was based from 2005 to 2012.
-He died in September 2016, and this second annual memorial lecture will be held in London, and also delivered in Cape Town on 19th March 2018.
-The lecture will be followed by a reception.
+He died in September 2016, and this third annual memorial lecture will be held in Cape Town.

-See our Stephen Lawn Memorial Lecture 2018 event page for more information.
+See the Stephen Lawn Memorial Lecture 2019 event page for more information.

 You can watch the 2018 lecture here.